ngozasimuule/springboot-recipe-webapp/README.md

-MySql Queries to add to MySql Workbench to help operate CRUD Operations:
+MOCK DATA OF MySql Queries to add to MySql Workbench to help operate CRUD Operations:

 INSERT INTO QUERY PLUS ALTER TABLE IN SAME FILE/TAB TO EXECUTE QUERY: